memtech/memphistechnology.org/source/_posts/2016-05-06-memphis-tech-talks-hosted-by-fit-and-mtf.md

 • Joe Ferguson: So you just inherited a $Legacy Application

 • Mike Cochran: Modern Windows Shell

-• Eric Terpstra : Multi-headed apps.
-Deploying for web, desktop, and mobile

 • George Spake: Accessibility 101- the technical stuff